-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
-Topic outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
-Topic 606 supersedes most current revenue recognition guidance, including industry-specific guidance, and outlines a five-step process for revenue recognition that focuses on transfer of control, as opposed to transfer of risk and reward.
-Major provisions include determining which goods and services are distinct and represent separate performance obligations, how variable consideration (which may include change orders and claims) is recognized, whether revenue should be recognized at a point in time or over time, and ensuring the time value of money is considered in the transaction price.
+In February 2016, the FASB issued ASU 2016-02, Leases: Amendments to the FASB Accounting Standards Codification (Topic 842), which amends the existing guidance on accounting for leases.
+This ASU requires the recognition of lease assets and liabilities on the statement of financial position and the disclosure of key information about leasing arrangements.
+Early adoption is permitted and modified retrospective application is required for leases that exist or are entered into after the beginning of the earliest comparative period in the combined financial statements.
 In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) Effective Dates for Certain Entities.
-Prior to ASU 2020-05 Topic 606 was effective for fiscal years beginning after December 15, 2018, for entities other than public business entities.
-ASU 2020-05 defers the effective date of Topic 606 for entities that have not previously published financial statements to periods beginning after December 15, 2019.
-Management has adopted the provisions of ASU 2020-05 and will defer implementation of Topic 606.
-Management is currently evaluating the impact of adopting ASU 2014-09 on the Organization's combined financial statements and related disclosures.
+Prior to ASU 2020-05 the amendments to Topic 842 would be effective for periods beginning after December 15, 2020, for entities other than public business entities.
+ASU 2020-05 defers the effective date of the amendments to Topic 842 to periods beginning after December 15, 2021 for entities other than public business entities.
+Management has adopted the provisions of ASU 2020-05 and will defer implementation according to the amendments in Topic 842.
+Management is currently evaluating the impact of adopting ASU 2016-02 on the Organization's combined financial statements and related disclosures.